 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative and the resulting designation.
 Derivatives that are intended to hedge exposure to variability in expected future cash flows are considered cash flow hedges.
-For derivatives designated in qualifying cash flow hedging relationships, the effective portion of the fair value adjustments are initially recorded in OCI (a component of stockholders' equity) and reclassified to income at the time that the hedged transactions affect earnings.
-The ineffective portion of the fair value adjustments is recognized in gain (loss) on derivative instruments, net immediately.
-When the underlying hedged transaction ceases to exist, all changes in the fair value of the instrument are included in gain (loss) on derivative instruments, net for each period until the derivative instrument matures or is settled.
+For derivatives designated in qualifying cash flow hedging relationships, the effective portion of the fair value adjustments are initially recorded in OCI (a component of stockholders'

+equity) and reclassified to income at the time that the hedged transactions affect earnings.
+The ineffective portion of the fair value adjustments is recognized in gain (loss) on derivative instruments and trading securities, net immediately.
+When the underlying hedged transaction ceases to exist, all changes in the fair value of the instrument are included in gain (loss) on derivative instruments and trading securities, net for each period until the derivative instrument matures or is settled.
 Any amounts that have been previously recorded in accumulated OCI may need to be reclassified to net income.
-For derivatives not designated in hedging relationships under ASC 815, the fair value adjustments are recorded in gain (loss) on derivative instruments, net.
+For derivatives not designated in hedging relationships under ASC 815, the fair value adjustments are recorded in gain (loss) on derivative instruments and trading securities, net.
 Derivatives in a gain position are reported as derivative assets at fair value, and derivatives in a loss position are reported as derivative liabilities at fair value in our consolidated balance sheet.
-Any gain (loss) on derivative instruments is included in the operating section in our consolidated statement of cash flows.
+Any gain (loss) on derivative instruments and trading securities is included in the operating section in our consolidated statement of cash flows.